matteo-vescovi/omg-spec-corba/README.md

 - editing the MarkDown sources to refer to the newly created SVG file rather than the previous PNG/JPG file

+Following text is from the https://github.com/ObjectManagementGroup/mdsa-omg-spec repo README.md:

 ## tl;dr
  -- _*DO NOT CLONE THIS REPOSITORY*_ --